rubyonrailsfourbook/book/02-the-famous-fifteen-minute-blog/01-posts.md

 Notice that `title` doesn't have `:string` following it.
 You can do this since rails assumes that if just put a column name without specifing a type then you want a string column.
 It's a nice trick to save a few keystrokes.

+Then you need to migrate the database.
+This will create the posts table in the database.

+        $ rake db:migrate

 ### Views
 Views are the presentation layer of the application.
 The html is sent to the users browsers'.
 The views are stored in `app/views`.

 #### Blog View / Homepage

 	<% @posts.each do |post| %>
 		<div class="single_blog_post">
 			<h3><%= link_to post.title, post %></h3>